Adolescents and Young Adults with Cancer

 - Clinical trials, also called clinical studies, are carefully controlled research studies that test new ways to treat diseases, such as cancer.
 Clinical trials are conducted in a series of steps, called phases.
 Each phase aims to answer specific medical questions.
 Once a new treatment has been shown to be safe and effective in clinical trials, it may become the standard of care.
-You can get answers to commonly asked questions about clinical trials and search for a clinical trial for the type of cancer you have.
-More information about young adults and clinical trials is discussed in Overcoming Age Limits in Cancer Clinical Trials and Clinical Trials Offer a Path to Better Care for AYAs with Cancer.
+You can get answers to commonly asked questions about clinical trials and search for clinical trials for the type of cancer you have.

 Fertility Preservation Options